It's Time to Talk: Forums on Race

 The strength of our future depends on our ability to develop new skills around inclusion and equity, understand the realities of racism today and to commit ourselves to action.

 Event sponsorship connects your organization to this powerful racial justice program.
 Sponsors of the event are invited to participate in a customized "Continue the Conversation" dialogue for ten led by a trained YWCA facilitator at their home site.

 Keynote Presentation: Sun Yung Shin

 Join us for our 15th annual event featuring Sun Yung Shin, editor of A Good Time for the Truth: Race in Minnesota, a provocative book where sixteen of Minnesota’s best writers provide a range of perspectives on what it is like to live as a person of color in Minnesota.

 Minnesota communities struggle with some of the nation’s worst racial disparities.

-Shin will facilitate and guide a panel discussion regarding current concerns in our community with eight contributors from the book, including:
+Shin will facilitate and guide a panel discussion regarding current concerns in our community with contributors from the book which may include:

 - Venessa Fuentes

 - Shannon Gibney

 - Carolyn Holbrook